publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptE/m__us_usc_t42_s671.md

     1984—Subsec. (a)(17).
 [Pub.
 L. 98–378][/us/pl/98/378] added par.
 (17).

     1982—Subsec. (a)(10).
 [Pub.
 L. 97–248][/us/pl/97/248] amended [Pub.
-L. 97–35, § 2353(r)][/us/pl/97/35/s2353/r], generally.
+L. 97–35][/us/pl/97/35], § 2353(r), generally.
 See 1981 Amendment note below.

     1981—Subsec. (a)(10).
 [Pub.
-L. 97–35, § 2353(r)][/us/pl/97/35/s2353/r], as amended by [Pub.
-L. 97–248, § 160(d)][/us/pl/97/248/s160/d], substituted provisions that in order for a State to be eligible for payments under this part a State plan must provide for establishment or designation of a State authority or authorities responsible for standards for foster family homes and child care institutions, such standards to be reasonably in accord with recommended standards of national organizations concerned with standards for such institutions or homes, including standards related to admission policies, safety, sanitation, and protection of civil rights, for provisions that such State plan provide for the application of standards referred to in [section 1397b(d)(1) of this title][/us/usc/t42/s1397b/d/1].
+L. 97–35][/us/pl/97/35], § 2353(r), as amended by [Pub.
+L. 97–248][/us/pl/97/248], § 160(d), substituted provisions that in order for a State to be eligible for payments under this part a State plan must provide for establishment or designation of a State authority or authorities responsible for standards for foster family homes and child care institutions, such standards to be reasonably in accord with recommended standards of national organizations concerned with standards for such institutions or homes, including standards related to admission policies, safety, sanitation, and protection of civil rights, for provisions that such State plan provide for the application of standards referred to in [section 1397b(d)(1) of this title][/us/usc/t42/s1397b/d/1].

  __Effective Date of 2014 Amendment__

 [Pub.
-L. 113–183, title I, § 111(d)][/us/pl/113/183/s111/d], Sept.
+L. 113–183, title I][/us/pl/113/183/tI], § 111(d), Sept.
 29, 2014, [128 Stat.
 1925][/us/stat/128/1925], provided that:

 >     “(1)  __In general__  __.—__